Date: 20th November 2019

 Date: 11th September 2019

-Slightly depleted crew today – just me, Andy, John Smalley, John Needle and Ken Scally (Patrick turned ups at the end of the day having not read the email properly).
+Slightly depleted crew today – just me, Andy, John Smalley, John Needle from Atherton and Ken Scally (Patrick turned up at the end of the day having not read the email properly).
 Anyway jobs to do – try to finish the section through the road to establish its structure and also look at area between the well and the track to see if the road reappears there.
 So first thing was to remove the remnant of the upper flag floor and trowel down to the the next level.
 This revealed more on the lower flag floor but it also showed that the lower floor did not extend beyond the first to flags.Meanwhile Andy, having discovered wood in another post hole, resolved to remove it (a very small post hole was also discovered close by with the sharpened end of a small post still in situ – which he also removed).
 When the larger post base came out it was shown to be a half log with a square sawn-off end.
 The arrangement of these posts are intriguing and, if contemporary, with no obvious function – too far away to be a canopy of the well and too close together to be a gated entrance or fencing.

 Work on the road section was proving difficult with a constant stream of water percolating through the side walls and the compacted stone being hard to cut through.
 It became obvious though, that a second surface existed at a lower level – could this be the same lower surface we had discovered in our previous excavation further up the hill in 2017?
 It was strange though, that the body of this lower surface was below the dark band in the section to the side of the road which we are assuming to be interface with the natural underlying clay.
 On closer inspection though, it can be seen that the dark band does dive downwards as it gets near to this lower surface.
 If we accept that the clay on the left is the natural, our only interpretation must be that this a hollow way (relaid a couple of times) and therefore medieval rather than Roman (if only we had a find or two to prove it).